 Kerry Peadon is a retired medical doctor and has completed no less than two masters degrees, one honurs degree, and a diploma of ancient languages exploring his interest in the ancient world and its texts.
 Kerry has recently joined the MALS tutoring team, teaching both Hieroglyphic Egyptian and Latin, after participating as a student in many Winter and Summer Weeks, as well as various other informal language learning groups, over many years.
 Ask Kerry about seniors in the Roman World (his 1996 MA thesis) or engage him on a topic related to Ancient Egypt (the primary subject matter of his most recent MA).

 Paul Reisner is a classics teacher at Sydney Grammar School and affiliate of the Department of Ancient History at Macquarie University.
 He has been a long-time contributor to MALS, teaching Greek at our Summer and Winter Weeks for over 30 years.
-Paul is an expert Greek teacher but you can also ask him about Sanskrit, which he has periodically taught at MALS and regularly teaches to his secondary school students.
+Ask Paul about Greek, Latin or Sanskrit, which he has periodically taught at MALS and regularly teaches to his secondary school students.

 Emmanuel Roumanis has recently completed his MRes, and is about to embark on a PhD, supervised through Macquarie University and Ghent University in Belgium.
 He has worked as a research assistant in the Department of Ancient History and tutored various levels of Greek at MALS since 2015.
 Ask Emmanuel about his research on Atticism (imitation of classical Attic Greek by later Greek speakers and writers) and the vocabulary of Modern Greek and its dialects!
 For his PhD Emmanual will be investigating Atticist lexica and their influence on the language of Greek documentary texts (papyri and non-literary texts) of the Koine and early Byzantine periods (III BCE - VIII CE).